 - Note!
-Simulation time is accessible only in EventHandler classes - Within such classes, simulation time is accessed with "now()" method call - each event handler has inherited this method from the base class CNEventHandler
+Simulation time is accessible only in EventHandler classes - in fact, only in the EventHandler -method!!!! - Within such classes, simulation time is accessed with "now()" method call - each event handler has inherited this method from the base class CNEventHandler - the method "now()" works properly only within the EventHandler -method